kapouer/css-cov-clean/README.md

 - `--output`: string, output directory path
 - `--links`: boolean, crawl using links
 - `--forms`: boolean, crawl using forms
-- `--spa`: boolean, crawl in spa mode (might be faster, might fail)
+- `--user`: boolean, crawl in user mode

+The user mode emits events on links and forms (whenever applicable) instead of loading browser page.

 ## What's not so great